sagecodes/static-porfolio/README.md

 #portfolio
 My online portfolio - WORK IN PROGRESS

-I'm redoing my online portfolio with a mnimalistic design design focused on presenting projects and information in a clean design
+I'm redoing my online portfolio with a minimalistic design design focused on presenting projects and information in a clean design